nhidayahj/sg-halal-eateries/README.md

 the hunger and craving needs' of users.

 In the future, the hope of this application can be a reference point for aspiring food owners in their planning and have an overall outlook of the distribution of Halal eateries in Singapore.

-# Scope
-""
-# Structure
-""
-# Skeleton
-""
+It can also aid in identifying competition to similar food establishment, but will also add to the variety and expansion of setting up a stall in the area.

 ## User Stories
 1. As a user, I want to be able to quickly view and locate Halal places within the area or in Singapore